infinitered/ignite/docs/boilerplate/app/theme/Theming.md

 ## Switching Between Themes

 Theme support would be useless if there wasn't a built-in way to switch the theme at will.
-Ignite's theming system will automatically pick the theme that matches the user's system configuration but you can override this using the `
+Ignite's theming system will automatically pick the theme that matches the user's system configuration (light mode or dark mode) but you can override this using the `

 ```tsx
 // In your component: